 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience diarrhea, constipation, nausea, vomiting, common cold symptoms, muscle pain, bone pain, mouth irritation, mouth sores, lack of appetite, weight gain, weight loss, insomnia, dry skin, hair loss, abdominal pain, or eye redness.
-Have patient report immediately to prescriber signs of infusion reaction, signs of infection, signs of skin infection, signs of kidney problems (urinary retention, hematuria, change in amount of urine passed, or weight gain), signs of high blood sugar (confusion, fatigue, increased thirst, increased hunger, polyuria, flushing, fast breathing, or breath that smells like fruit), signs of low blood sugar (dizziness, headache, fatigue, feeling weak, shaking, tachycardia, confusion, increased hunger, or sweating), signs of electrolyte problems (mood changes, confusion, muscle pain or weakness, abnormal heartbeat, seizures, lack of appetite, or severe nausea or vomiting), severe headache, dizziness, passing out, vision changes, edema, bruising, bleeding, severe loss of strength and energy, depression, burning or numbness feeling, shortness of breath, abnormal heartbeat, or signs of Stevens-Johnson syndrome/toxic epidermal necrolysis (red, swollen, blistered, or peeling skin [with or without fever]; red or irritated eyes; or sores in mouth, throat, nose, or eyes) (HCAHPS).
+• Patient may experience diarrhea, constipation, nausea, vomiting, common cold symptoms, muscle pain, bone pain, mouth irritation, mouth sores, lack of appetite, weight gain, weight loss, trouble sleeping, dry skin, hair loss, abdominal pain, or eye redness.
+Have patient report immediately to prescriber signs of infusion reaction, signs of infection, signs of skin infection, signs of kidney problems (unable to pass urine, blood in the urine, change in amount of urine passed, or weight gain), signs of high blood sugar (confusion, fatigue, increased thirst, increased hunger, passing a lot of urine, flushing, fast breathing, or breath that smells like fruit), signs of low blood sugar (dizziness, headache, fatigue, feeling weak, shaking, fast heartbeat, confusion, increased hunger, or sweating), signs of electrolyte problems (mood changes, confusion, muscle pain or weakness, abnormal heartbeat, seizures, lack of appetite, or severe nausea or vomiting), severe headache, dizziness, passing out, vision changes, edema, bruising, bleeding, severe loss of strength and energy, depression, burning or numbness feeling, shortness of breath, abnormal heartbeat, or signs of Stevens-Johnson syndrome/toxic epidermal necrolysis (red, swollen, blistered, or peeling skin [with or without fever]; red or irritated eyes; or sores in mouth, throat, nose, or eyes) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.